TREASURIES-U.S. yields edge higher as market awaits Fed hike

 NEW YORK, July 25 (Reuters) - U.S. Treasury yields edged slightly higher on Monday as investors awaited the Federal Reserve's likely 75 basis point interest rate increase later this week amid growing concerns about an economic slowdown and the potential for recession.

-The gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indication of a looming recession when the short-end yield is higher than the long end, has been inverted for more than two weeks and was at -18.9 basis points.
+The gap between yields on two- and 10-year Treasury notes US2US10=RR, a possible signal of a looming recession when the short-end yield is higher than the long end, has been inverted for more than two weeks and was last at -21.5 basis points.

 "This is the first meaningful yield curve inversion we've had since 2006 for any period of time," said David Petrosinelli, senior trader at InspereX, adding that it feeds into a generally accepted narrative of a slowdown at the very least.